c19early.org COVID-19 treatment researchIndomethacinIndomethacin (more..)

 Figure 20.
 Efficacy vs. cost for COVID-19 treatments.

-Statistically significant lower risk is seen for recovery.
-2 studies (both from the same team) show significant improvements.
+Significantly lower risk is seen for recovery.
+2 studies (both from the same team) show significant benefit.
 Meta analysis using the most serious outcome reported shows 74% [-20‑94%] lower risk, without reaching statistical significance.
 Results are worse for Randomized Controlled Trials.

 Currently there is limited data, with only 605 patients in trials to date.
 Studies to date are from only 3 different groups.